google/zetasql/docs/protocol-buffers.md

 # Work with protocol buffers
 <a id="protocol-buffers"></a>

-Protocol buffers are a flexible, efficient mechanism for serializing structured data.
-They are easy to create, small in size, and efficient to send over RPCs.
+Protocol buffers are a flexible mechanism for serializing structured data.
+They are small in size and efficient to send over RPCs.
+Protocol buffers are represented in ZetaSQL using the `PROTO` data type.
+A column can contain `PROTO` values the same way it can contain `INT32` or `STRING` values.

+A protocol buffer contains zero or more fields inside it.
+Each field inside a protocol buffer has its own type.
+All SQL data types except `STRUCT` can be contained inside a `PROTO`.
+Repeated fields in a protocol buffer are represented as `ARRAY`s.
 To learn more about the `PROTO` data type, see [Protocol buffer type][proto-data-type].
+For related functions, see [Protocol buffer functions][proto-functions].

 As efficient and as popular as protocol buffers are, however, when it comes to data storage they do have one drawback: they do not map well to SQL syntax.
 For